-When he initially made the transition from the page to the canvas, his work was intended for viewing on the screen.
+When he initially made the transition from the page to the canvas, his work was intended for viewing on a computer screen or laptop.
 Then, over the course of two years, Highland developed techniques enabling him to produce his work on a monumental scale.
+Highland creates his work by programming instructions for all the compositional elements, including typefaces, font color and size, text sources, distribution of text, and overall dimension.
 The name he has given to this genre is "Literary Extremism."

 Every compositional element of his work is text.
 From a distance, the text in Highland's work forms a visual pattern.
 Viewed more closely, words and phrases can be read.
 This makes his work a creation of art and a production of literature which combines and transcends both.